 The Red Fox resembles a little dog with a long, pointed snout and triangle-shaped ears.
 It typically has white hair under its neck and on its chest.
 The ears, legs, and feet are dark brown to black.
 Their eyes, which are a distinctive amber color with vertical pupils, face forward on their head, giving them binocular vision like a human’s, but they primarily react to movement like cats do.

 The hair color of Red Foxes may vary in shade from a light-yellowish tone to deep auburn-red, and some are an entirely different color—black, silver (black with white hair tips), or red with black across the shoulders.
 As if that wasn’t enough color variation for the “Red” Fox, there are also several genetic mutations.
 So, you can’t always expect to identify a Red Fox by its hair color.
-However, here’s one tell-tale tip, so to speak, that makes it pretty conclusive: The tip of their bushy tail is almost always white.
+However, there’s one tell-tale tip, so to speak, that makes it pretty conclusive: The tip of their bushy tail is almost always white.

 Here kitty, kitty!

-Although obviously canine, Red Foxes share a surprising number of characteristics with cats, beginning with their long, sensitive whiskers; long, thin teeth; and eyes that have slit pupils and shine in the dark.
+They share a surprising number of characteristics with cats, beginning with their long, sensitive whiskers; long, thin teeth; and eyes that have slit pupils and shine in the dark.

 So, considering all this, why aren’t they cats?
 Scientists say it’s the result of “convergent evolution,” where two species not closely related behave as though they are because of the ecological niche and or habitat they occupy.